 |Entrance fee||€14 (adults), kids under 19 free!|

 Saturday, Sunday, Public Holidays: 10:00 – 18:00

 |Address||Mariahilfer Street 212, 1140 Vienna|

-From the Vienna Museum of Technology it’s just a short walk to Schönbrunn Palace, so that’s where we headed next.
+From the Vienna Museum of Technology it’s just a short walk to Schönbrunn Palace, so that’s where to head next.

-But the maze isn’t the only cool thing to explore in this part of the Schönbrunn Palace gardens.
-The Labyrinth is also home to climbing poles with sound-effects, water gargoyles, and a jumping station.
+The Labyrinth area is also home to climbing poles with sound-effects, water gargoyles, and a jumping station.
 And in the Labyrinthikon playground, there’s an Archimedes screw and unique bird climbing frame to make sure the kids spend all their excess energy.